 - Women who are pregnant or trying to become pregnant

 - Young children

-Pregnant women, breast-feeding mothers and children can still get the heart-healthy benefits of fish by eating fish that's typically low in mercury, such as salmon, and limiting the amount they eat to:
+Pregnant women or women who are trying to become pregnant, breast-feeding mothers, and children can still get the heart-healthy benefits of fish from a variety of seafood and fish that are typically low in mercury, such as salmon and shrimp, and limiting the amount they eat to:

 - No amount of any fish that's typically high in mercury (shark, swordfish, king mackerel and tilefish)

 Some recent studies have linked high levels of omega-3 fatty acids in the blood to an increased risk of prostate cancer.
-But, other studies have suggested that omega-3 fatty acids might prevent prostate cancer.
+But other studies have suggested that omega-3 fatty acids might prevent prostate cancer.